 Single-pod coffee tends to cost more per cup than percolated coffee.
 For those who drink several cups of coffee per day, using a percolator and an affordable bag of coarsely ground beans often makes better economic sense than investing in dozens of single-use pods and an expensive, high-tech brewing system.

 Q. I like the convenience of my single-pod coffee maker, but my husband insists that his percolator makes better coffee.
 Is there really that much of a difference?

-A. If you don’t want to buy your own coffee grinder, many grocery stores still provide coffee-grinding machines for customers who purchase whole beans by the pound.
+A. If you don’t want to get your own coffee grinder, many grocery stores still provide coffee-grinding machines for customers who get whole beans by the pound.
 When using a percolator, it is important to select a coarser grind, which may actually be designated as “percolator” on the dial.
 Specialty coffee shops will also grind whole beans to a coarse consistency, and some coffee manufacturers market a coarser pre-ground coffee blend.

 Q. I like my coffee on the strong side, but I’ve heard that percolated coffee can be too bitter to drink.
 Is this true?